Aboagye-Akyea/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # 6-multiple_permissions : writes a script that executes premission to the owner, group and other users

-#7-everybody : add execution permission without using commas
+# 7-everybody : add execution permission without using commas

+# 8-James_Bond : remove all permissions from owner and group and give full permissions to ther users